-Sanders focusing on ‘Medicare for All’ in South Carolina
+Sanders: Medicare for All means more taxes, better coverage

 While the overall notion of “Medicare for All” remains popular, some recent polling has shown softening support for the single-payer system, with hesitation at the idea of relinquishing private coverage altogether.
 Under Sanders’ legislation, it would be unlawful for insurers or employers to offer coverage for benefits provided by the new government-run plan.

-Nationwide, 55% of Democrats and independents who lean Democratic said in a poll last month they’d prefer building on President Barack Obama’s Affordable Care Act instead of replacing it with Medicare for All.
+Nationwide, 55% of Democrats and independent voters who lean Democratic said in a poll last month they’d prefer building on President Barack Obama’s Affordable Care Act instead of replacing it with Medicare for All.
 The survey by the nonpartisan Kaiser Family Foundation found that 39% would prefer Medicare for All.
 Majorities of liberals and moderates concurred.

+Sanders’ legislation does not specify new revenues, instead providing a separate list of “options” that include higher taxes on the wealthy, corporations and employers while promising the middle class will be better off.

+“You’re going to be paying more in taxes,” Sanders said Friday to a man asking how he’d benefit from Medicare for All if his employer currently pays for most of his premiums.
+“But at the end of the day, you’re going to be paying less for health care than you are right now.
+It will be comprehensive.”

 Others including former Vice President Joe Biden have been blunt in criticizing the government-run system envisioned by Sanders.